unep-grid/mapx/readme.md

 ## MapX : change log

+- 1.5.14
+   - Removed bug where (empty) private project could be seen when pressing a shared view's "home" button
+   - Added support for spanish.
+Thanks @GianlucaGygax !
+   - Updated service workers strategy.
+Using no-cache in traefik should solve issue where old cache were kept.
+   - Modification on entry files for webpack to enable a viewer only mode for the app.
 - 1.5.13
    - Removed a bug where a dashboard was not removed if no source layer where used
    - Use pointer events instead of mouse event